 MRA and angio of the same patient, left ICA.
 A second patient, with a similar angio, noted incidentally.

-Aberrant Carotid Artery — fully treated in the Ascending Pharyngeal Artery Section, as this vessel is, in fact, not the “ICA”, but rather ascending pharyngeal reconstituion of the true ICA in the petrous segment, due to cervical ICA agenesis.
-The aberrant carotid is made up of the acending pharyngeal artery, its inferior tympanic branch, and the caroticotympanic branch of the ICA.
+Aberrant Carotid Artery — fully treated in the Ascending Pharyngeal Artery Section, as this vessel is, in fact, not the “ICA”, but rather ascending pharyngeal reconstitution of the true ICA in the petrous segment, due to cervical ICA agenesis.
+The aberrant carotid is made up of the ascending pharyngeal artery, its inferior tympanic branch, and the caroticotympanic branch of the ICA.
 The vessel has a characteristic lateral swing within the petrous bone (red arrows), bringing it into the middle ear cavity, which can be appreciated on MR, CT, and angio.
 This variant comes up with unfortunate regularity as a middle ear “pulsatile mass”, subjected to an unwitting biopsy.
 Case courtesy of Dr. Howard Antony Riina, NYULMC

 The same appearance angiographically, with a somewhat posterior course in the lateral projection (yellow arrow)

 Finally, a VERY cool stereo 3D-DSA, visualizing the aberrant ICA within the ear canal.